Sugz/SugzLuncher_NetCore/README.md

-# SugzLuncher_NetCore
+# SugzLuncher
-A windows desktop luncher, made with .NET Core
+A Windows desktop luncher, made with .NET Core